JonathanKelsi/pwnable.kr/brainfuck.md

 So let's do the following:
 * move `p` to point at one of the libc functions at the PLT - like `puthcar` for example.
-* call the function so it's address we'll be loaded correctly at the PLT (lazy loading...)
+* call the function so it's address will be loaded correctly at the PLT (lazy loading...)
 * leak it using the `.` command
 * update some addresses at the PLT:
     * `putchar` --------> `main`